phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 In order to create an OS kernel in Rust, we need to create an executable that can be run without an underlying operating system.
 Such an executable is often called a “freestanding” or “bare-metal” executable.

-This post describes the necessary steps to get a freestanding Rust binary and explains why the steps are needed.
+This post describes the necessary steps to create a freestanding Rust binary and explains why the steps are needed.
 If you're just interested in a minimal example, you can **[jump to the summary](#summary)**.

 ## Disabling the Standard Library
-By default, all Rust crates link the [standard library], which dependends on the operating system for features such as threads, files, or networking.
+By default, all Rust crates link the [standard library], which depends on the operating system for features such as threads, files, or networking.
 It also depends on the C standard library `libc`, which closely interacts with OS services.
 Since our plan is to write an operating system, we can not use any OS-dependent libraries.
 So we have to disable the automatic inclusion of the standard library through the [`no_std` attribute].

 [standard library]: https://doc.rust-lang.org/std/
 [`no_std` attribute]: https://doc.rust-lang.org/book/first-edition/using-rust-without-the-standard-library.html